skip to Main Content

 pin the right way to get cat pee smell out of clothes and linens

-Step #1: Soak it Up
+Step 1: Soak it Up

-Step #2: Pretreat the Spot
+Step 2: Pretreat the Spot

-An enzyme cleaner contains compounds that eat the odor-causing bacteria.
+An enzyme cleaner contains compounds that eliminate pet urine odor.
 This is a biological process and needs time to work.
-So when your cat pees on your clothes or linens, use your enzyme cleaner and saturate the area, going just beyond the spot.
-That’s why I prefer a cleaner with a squirt top, rather than a spray top (though this one comes with both).
-It’s much easier to penetrate the stain.
+So when your cat pees on your clothes or linens, use your enzyme cleaner and saturate the area, going just beyond the borders of the pee spot.

 Kinderbean laundry

-Step #3: Launder the Clothes or Linens
+Step 3: Launder the Clothes or Linens

 Kinderbean cta

-Step 4: Make Sure the Surrounding Area is Clean
+Step 4: Make Sure the Surrounding Area Is Clean

 Saturate the pee spot with Kinderbean No Stress Mess Eraser